GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to validate if they fit the purpose of the system and are complaint to the systems concepts.***
 * Which system function is addressed by system requirement?
 * Which system functions are dependent on a systems mode or state?
+* Which system internal interface partners does a physical system element have?

+  ***Rationale:  In my role, I need to orchestrate interface agreements between the system internal interface partners.***
 * Which users does the system support?

   ***Rationale:  In my role, I need to delegate the realization of HMI to subsystems.***